catalicu/FunExp/README.md

 ## Data file descriptions
 Data files are stored in the input_data folder:
 1. TAXtable_FunExp12021-03-24.txt: Taxonomy table with ASV sequence, Phylum, Class, Order, Family, Genus.
 It lists the full dataset with 1375 ASVs.
 2. ASVtable_FunExp12021-03-24.txt: Sample vs ASV table showing read abundances.
 It contains 97 samples and 1375 ASVs.
 3. METAtable_RunExp1230-03-24_sampleNamesFIX.txt: Table listing each sample's Leaf age code, Treatment code, and Replicate code.
 It contains 97 samples.
 4. FundExp_metadata.txt: Contains weight loss data including Tube_name, Treatment age code, Treatment code, Age code, Protozoan treatment, replicate code, initial worm weight, final worm weight, weigth loss.
 It contains 97 samples.
 5. MetaDiv_table_FunExp12021-03-30.txt: Table listing each sample's diversity calculations, including Richness, Shannon and Simpson's index and Pielou's evenness.
 It contains 97 samples.
+6. FunEx1_calculations.csv and FunEx2_calculations.csv: Datatables with calculated 16S rRNA gene copy counts from qPCR.
+7. ASVtable_forGLM_FunExp12023-01-04.txt: This table includes ASV abundance data from data file 1 and Metadata table from data file 3 for each sample.
+It contains 97 samples.

+## Scritp descriptions
+1. Fig1_BEF_funexp_main_bDiv_cFun.R: This script creates the three panels for Fig 1.
+The input for this script includes data files 2, 3, 4 and 5.
+2. Fig1_BEF_funexp_main_bDiv_cFun_Stats.R: Performs statistical testing to support patterns displayed in Fig1.
+Input used includes data files 2, 3, 4, and 5.
+3. Fig2_FunExp_SEM2025.R: Performs SEM analysis and generates Figure 2.
+Input files are data files 3, and 4
+4. Fig3_qPCR_FunExp.Rmd: This script is in Rmarkdown.
+It creates figure 3 and performs statistical analyses associated with our qPCR data.
+It uses data file 6, as well as 2 and 7 for comparisons.
+5. Fig4_NMDS_adonis.R:
+6. Fig6_FunASV_plotprep.R
+7. qPCR_FunExp.Rmd

 SOFTWARE VERSIONS
 The software and package versions can be found in the [session information](https://github.com/catalicu/FunExp/blob/main/sessionInfo_funexp04242025.txt) file.